Site last updated on Tuesday 23rd September 2014.

 - We're Specialists.
 I personally have MORE experience of operating mountaineering, skiing and trekking expeditions to South America than anyone else in the world.
 I now have more than twenty years experience of climbing and skiing in the Andes.
 I have climbed over 250 of the 5000m+ summits and skiied nearly 100 summits in Patagonia.
 I also have many satisfied customers.

 - Small Groups.
-My maximum group size on any course or expedition is four.
+My maximum group size on all regular courses and expeditions is four.
 Smaller groups are more flexible and much less intrusive in remote mountain areas.
 Have a look at the 'Our Style' page for further details.

 Andes Guidebooks Details of the guidebooks we author and publish - 'The Andes - A Guide for Climbers' and 'The Andes - A Trekking Guide' and their French, Spanish and Polish editions.
 The English edition of "A Guide for Climbers" was last updated in 2005.
 French and Spanish editions of this book were published in 2007, a Polish edition in 2012 and a Czech edition is due for 2013.